jenniferdo2211/Machine-Learning-Andrew-Ng-Coursera/readme.txt

-An online course for machine learning
+An online course for Machine Learning